rojo151/api-test/README.md

-# -testAPI: python-flask-mongo-docker
+# REST API: python-flask-mongo-docker

-This is a test RESTful API done with Python and MongoDB using Flask microframework.
+This is a simple RESTful API done with Python and MongoDB using Flask microframework.
 The project uses Docker to deploy both services.

 ## Stack